Compound Interest

 Frequently asked questions

-Simple interest earns only on the original principal.
-Compound interest earns on the principal plus all previously earned interest.
-Over long periods, compounding produces dramatically larger balances.
+Simple interest earns only on the original principal forever.
+Compound interest earns on principal plus all previously earned interest.
+Over 30 years at 7%, $10,000 grows to $17,000 with simple interest and $76,000 with monthly compounding β more than four times the gap.